helenng37/Juice-Shop/README.md

 - As a customer, I want to be able to add a drink to my order.
 - As a customer, I want to be able to view the list of drinks in my order.
 - As a customer, I want to be able to view the total bill.
-- As a manager, I want to be able to remove a fruit when it is out of order.
+- As a customer, I want to be able to remove a juice when it is out of order.
-- As a manager, I want to be able to see the total number of drinks that I sold and the total sales at the end of the day,
+- As a customer, I want to be able to change to another juice when the one I ordered is out of order